Uniqueness of the Gibbs measure for the anti-ferromagnetic Potts model on the infinite $\Delta$-regular tree for large

 There is a surprising connection between phase transitions on the infinite regular tree and transitions in the computational complexity of approximately computing partition function of $2$-state models (not necessarily the Potts model) on bounded degree graphs.
 For parameters inside the uniqueness region there is an efficient algorithm for this task~\cite{weitz06,licor,sst14}, while for parameters for which there are multiple Gibbs measures on the infinite regular tree, the problem is NP-hard~\cite{Slysun,gal16}.
 It is conjectured that a similar phenomenon holds for a larger number of states.

 While the picture for $q$-state models for $q\geq 3$ is far from clear, some progress has been made on this problem for the anti-ferromagnetic Potts model.
-On the hardness side, Galanis, \v{S}tefankvovi\v{c} and Vigoda~\cite{gal15} showed that for even numbers $\Delta\geq 4$ and any integer $q\geq 3$, approximating the partition function of the Potts model $Z(G;q,w)$ is NP-hard on the family of graphs of maximum degree $\Delta$ for any $0\leq w< q/\Delta=w_c$, which we now know to be the uniqueness threshold (for $\Delta$ large enough).
+On the hardness side, Galanis, \v{S}tefankvovi\v{c} and Vigoda~\cite{gal15} showed that for even numbers $\Delta\geq 4$ and any integer $q\geq 3$, approximating the partition function of the Potts model $Z(G;q,w)$ is NP-hard on the family of graphs of maximum degree $\Delta$ for any $0\leq w< 1-q/\Delta=w_c$, which we now know to be the uniqueness threshold (for $\Delta$ large enough).
 On the other side, much less is known about the existence of efficient algorithms for approximating $Z(G;q,w)$ or sampling from the measure $\PPr_{G;q,w}$ for the class of bounded degree graphs when $w>w_c$.
-Implicit in~\cite{bencs} there is an efficient algorithm for this problem whenever $1\geq w>1- \alpha q/\Delta$, with $\alpha=1/e$, which has been improved to $\alpha=1/2$ in~\cite{liu2019correlation}.
+Implicit in~\cite{bencs} there is an efficient algorithm for this problem whenever $1- \alpha q/\Delta <w\leq 1$, with $\alpha=1/e$, which has been improved to $\alpha=1/2$ in~\cite{liu2019correlation}.

 For random regular graphs of large enough degree, our main result implies an efficient randomized algorithm to approximately sample from the Gibbs measure $\PPr_{G;q,w}$ for any $w_c<w\leq 1$ by a result of Blanca, Galanis, Goldberg, \v{S}tefankovi\v{c}, Vigoda and Yang~\cite[Theorem 2.7]{blanca2020}.
+See also~\cite{chen2023strong} for a very recent improvement.
 In~\cite{eft2020}, Efthymiou proved a similar result for Erd\H{o}s-R\'enyi random graphs without the assumption that $w_c$ is equal to the uniqueness threshold on the tree.
 At the very least this indicates that the uniqueness threshold on the infinite regular tree plays an important role in the study of the complexity of approximating the partition function of and sampling from the Potts model on bounded degree graphs.